Composing content in the rich text editor

 Table of contents

-You can easily structure your content using headings, paragraphs, ordered or unordered nested lists, tables, links, images, components, and other items and add formatting such as bold and italics.
+You can easily structure your content using headings, paragraphs, ordered or unordered nested lists, tables, links, images, components, and other items and add formatting such as bold, italics, subscript, superscript, and

 If you need to write content of a specific length, there’s a character count located at the bottom of the editor window to help you.